tgrogers/ece565-2020/assignment.1.md

     Now looking at the script used to run the SPEC2006 benchmarks, we see it’s located in the configs/spec2k6 directory we saw earlier.
 Here, we use the -b flag to specify which benchmark we want to run – in this case, bzip2.
 The --maxinsts=X flag is used to specify how many instructions to run the benchmarks for.
 These benchmarks are massive and take hours upon hours to complete in full, so it will often be useful to run them only for a specific number of instructions.
 Since these options all apply to the script, they come after the script in the command, not before it.

-    Try running the other benchmarks, bzip2 and libquantum, and have them all output to separate directories.
+    Try running the other benchmarks, sjeng and libquantum, and have them all output to separate directories.
 More options for the gem5/configs/spec2k6/run.py script can be seen by using the -h flag, or by going into the file and looking around.

 1. **Assignment**